learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 if (conditionToTestIsTrue){
     // condition is false hence code is not executed
 } else if (thisConditionIsTrue) {
-  // execute this code if previous `if` statement is false } else {
+  // execute this code if previous statement is false } else {
   // execute this code if the 2 conditions above are false }